dbl-works/pdf-renderer/README.md

 # PDF Render

-It's an HTTP service that will convert a HTML string to PDF
+It's an HTTP service that will convert a HTML string to PDF.
+It uses [Puppeteer](https://pptr.dev/) under the hood, which means rendering is performed by Chromium's render engine; thus the HTML sent to this service should be developed and tested using Chrome/Chromium.

+Read more about technical details of Puppeteer on their [Github repo](https://github.com/puppeteer/puppeteer).

 ## Installation